JustinFincher/WWDC-18-Scholarship-Project/README.md

 # GOLF GO.

 # Project
 The playground which used for application for WWDC 2017.
-Unfortunately I didn't make it to the selection (which is really a bummer for me :-( ), so I open source it.
+Unfortunately I didn't make it to the selection (which is really a bummer for me :-( ), so I open-sourced it.

 # Usage
-The Swift Playground (both Xcode and iPad) is unstable on the moment (2017.4.2), so directly open `Playground.xcodeproj` is more recommended.
+The Swift Playground (both Xcode and iPad) is unstable at the moment (2017.4.2), so directly open `Playground.xcodeproj` is more recommended.
 The code is the same as the playground but intergated into a single page application template.

 If you really want to use Swift Playground, I would like you to open the “Golf GO.playgroundbook” on iPad instead of “Golf GO.playground”, which contains the disable logging key of Swift Playground to enable a faster runtime performance.
 Both “Golf GO.playgroundbook” and “Golf GO.playground” have the same code, the only difference is the first has logging system disabled in plist as I mentioned.
 The logging system is useful but somehow too annoying to log everything out and wastes huge amount of memory.